svenslaggare/gitrends/README.md

 * `cargo` (https://rustup.rs/)
 * `yarn` (https://yarnpkg.com/getting-started/install)

-Commands:
-* Run `cargo build --release` to build web application.
-* Go to `frontend` directory.
-* Run `yarn install --dev` to install JavaScript dependencies.
-* Run `./build_js.sh` to build frontend artifacts.
+Run `./build_deb.sh` to build the Debian package.

 ## Implementation details
-The git log extracted as Parquet files, which then is used by Apache DataFusion to provide an querying engine on top of this data.
+The git log extracted as Parquet files, which then is used by Apache DataFusion to provide a querying engine on top of this data.
 This allows you to write custom SQL queries to query the underlying git data.